-I am a composer and performer based in Berlin.
+I am a composer and performer based in Berlin and New York.
 My work started out in experimental concert music for acoustical instruments and has since ventured outside the traditional concert setting into performance, installations and other interdisciplinary realms, employing instruments mainly in interaction with electronic means.
 Extended duration and installative temporality have become an increasingly important dimension in my work, working against a presumed synchronicity between spectacle and spectator.
 The performativity of the space-time-body relationship in music is the main driving force behind why I want to write music as a live act—as a shared space in time between bodies for an event that is inherently theatrical.

 Important collaboratos have been musicians like Miguel Pérez Iñesta, Leslie Leytham, Dustin Donahue, Rachel Beetz and Sam Yulsman, video artist Monica Duncan, stage designer Claudia Doderer and writer Göksu Kunak/Gucci Chunk.
 My works have been performed by ensembles and performers from the Zafraan Ensemble (Berlin), International Contemporary Ensemble (New York), Schallfeld Ensemble (Graz), Kammerensemble Neue Musik (Berlin) and others.
 The opera installation PARADISE was premiered at musikprotokoll / steirischer herbst 2016.